avasantha/REST-API-Testing/README.md

 - Add a tag “testing” to one of the contacts in this phonebook

-CallHub API Doc’s are available in https://help.callhub.io/v1.0/reference API Key can be found under Settings which should be used when making API calls.
-(Assuming you signed up and logged in)
+CallHub API Doc’s are available in https://help.callhub.io/v1.0/reference
+- API Key can be found under Settings which should be used when making API calls.